uyriq/count-loc/README.md

 - Count LOC for a given number of days, a specific date range, or a custom period
 - Do stat by specific author name or by default option of last commit author
 - Display the results in console
-- command run under Windows and Linux (tested on Ubuntu 20.04 with bash and PowerShell 7.1.3))
+- works under Windows and Linux (tested on Ubuntu 20.04 with bash and PowerShell 7.1.3))

 ## TODO